• Skip to primary navigation

 • Before making a raw ACV, you should first make a hard apple cider.
 To form acetic acid, the alcohol present in the hard cider will undergo the process of fermentation.

 • Wash the apples thoroughly before chopping them into pieces.
-You can include the seeds, stems and cores.
+You can include seeds, stems, and cores.

-• Put the chopped apples into the gallon and make sure that it filled half of the container.
+• Put the chopped apples into the gallon and make sure that they fill half of the container.

-• Add the filtered water allowing the chopped apples to fully submerged.
-Leave at least 2 inches’ free space at the top of the container.
+• Add the filtered water allowing the chopped apples to be fully submerged.
+Leave at least 2 inches of free space at the top of the container.

 • Add the cane sugar or raw honey until they are fully dissolved.